pwa-builder/PWABuilder-CLI/README.md

 `callback(err, validationResults)` returns an error or an array of validation results.

-####getManifestUrlFromSite(siteUrl, callback)
+####fetchManifestUrlFromSite(siteUrl, callback)
-Gets the manifest url from the specified website url.
+If found, gets the manifest URL from the specified website URL.

-`siteUrl` is the url of the website.
+`siteUrl` is the URL of the website.

 `callback(err, content)` returns an error or a content object with start_url and short_name members.

 ####downloadManifestFromUrl(manifestUrl, callback)
-Downloads the manifest from the specified url.
+Downloads the manifest from the specified URL.

-`manifestUrl` is the url of the manifest.
+`manifestUrl` is the URL of the manifest.

 `callback(err, manifestInfo)` returns an error or the manifest object in `manifestInfo`.

 ####validateAndNormalizeStartUrl(siteUrl, manifestInfo, callback)
 Validates the format of the manifest is a W3C manifest format.

-`siteUrl` is the url of the website.
+`siteUrl` is the URL of the website.

-`manifestInfo` is the manifestÂ´s data in JSON format.
+`manifestInfo` is the manifest's data in JSON format.

 `callback` returns an error or the manifest object in `manifestInfo`.

 ####convertTo(manifestInfo, outputFormat, callback)
 Converts the manifest data to the specified output format.

-`manifestInfo` is the manifestÂ´s data in JSON format.
+`manifestInfo` is the manifest's data in JSON format.

 `outputformat` is the format to which the manifest will be converted.